Sanim16/terraform_website/README.md

 The instances are also accessible by ssh from the IP address specified in the variable MY_IP

-At start-up the user-data runs to install Apache and write a simple home page, alternatively the script could be configured to download a website folder from S3.
+At start-up the user-data runs to install Apache and also writes a simple home page, alternatively the script could be configured to download a website folder from S3.

 It is deployed in Us-east-1 region and some of the availability zones are hardcoded, however i will try to update this.